HamStudy/hamstudy-hambook/tech2022/content/Part 3. Appendix/1 Other Resources.md

 #### Ham Radio School

-Another good resource supported by the [HamStudy mobile app](https://ham.study/appstore).  is Ham Radio School Technician License Course (2022–2026) by Stu Turner, W0STU.
+Another good resource supported by the [HamStudy mobile app](https://ham.study/appstore) is Ham Radio School Technician License Course (2022 to 2026) by Stu Turner, W0STU.
 Like Gordon's books I was unable to run it through the AI so I can't provide a review for this.
 It's worth noting that they have their own web-based learning system as well!
 I have no personal experience with it so cannot say more – but feel free to look it up!

 #### Other options